 When the bladder becomes filled with urine, the pelvic nerves communicate to the brain that it is time to urinate.
 For those with interstitial cystitis (IC), these signals may fire too frequently or at the wrong time, causing the urge to urinate even when there is only a small amount of urine in the bladder.
 The effects of this urinary condition can greatly impact a person’s quality of life.
 Sufferers of IC can experience reduced bladder capacity, sexual intimacy issues, loss of sleep, and significant emotional stress.

-Dr. David Schwartzwald has 30+ years of experience in urologic care and provides interstitial cystitis treatment for patients from Kings Point, Deerfield Beach, and Parkland.
-Learn more about your treatment options for interstitial cystitis schedule your appointment at our urology clinic in Boca Raton, FL today!!
+Urologist David Schwartzwald, MD has 30+ years of experience in urologic care and provides interstitial cystitis treatment for patients from Kings Point, Deerfield Beach, and Parkland.
+Learn more about your treatment options for interstitial cystitis schedule your appointment at our urology clinic in Boca Raton, FL today!

 Symptoms of Interstitial Cystitis